Who owns and runs Becketwood?

 How does Becketwood handle emergencies?

 The Becketwood 24/7 security staff is trained to provide assistance in the event of a problem or health emergency.
-There are emergency pull cords in every room in the unit.
+There are emergency pull cords in most units.
 Wearable call buttons are also available.

 What is Becketwood dining like?